Reds vs. Brewers Player Props Betting Odds

 India Stats

-- India has put up 59 hits with 15 doubles, five home runs and 26 walks.
-He has driven in 24 runs with eight stolen bases.
+- India has 15 doubles, six home runs, 26 walks and 26 RBI (60 total hits).
+He has swiped nine bases.

 India Recent Games